How to Start a Private Practice as a Therapist in New Jersey

 Complete Your CAQH ProView Profile

 CAQH ProView is mandatory in NJ for credentialing with commercial payers.
-Every major insurer in the state pulls directly from this database.
+Every major insurer in the state — Horizon BCBS NJ, Aetna, UHC — pulls directly from this database.

 Critical: You must re-attest every 120 days.
-If your CAQH lapses, Horizon BCBS and other panels will silently freeze your claims until you update your profile.
+If your CAQH lapses, insurance panels will silently freeze your claims and you won’t get paid until you re-attest.

 Begin Insurance Credentialing